shikhar3295/adam2392.github.io/content/blog/travel/USA/Travel Blog - Chicago.md

 This is the main airport that services Southwest.

 ## Sights
-### 1. Cloud Gate / Millenium Park: <br />
+#### 1. Cloud Gate / Millenium Park: <br />
 This is the home of the infamous Chicago Bean.
-The entire area has very cool architecture, and there is a snake bridge that goes over the highway that leads to a park. <br/><br/>
+The entire area has very cool architecture, and there is a snake bridge that goes over the highway that leads to a park.

 I would highly recommend coming to check out the Bean once during the day and once in the late afternoon.
 The different lights provide for a truly appreciative experience.
 If you're into checking out cool parks, go to the playground that is across the snake bridge.
 There's an incredible playground built for kids, but it's a great experience to relive your childhood making your way through the slides, tree houses and swings.

-### 2. Art Institute of Chicago: <br />
+#### 2. Art Institute of Chicago: <br />
 Would highly recommend if you're into art.
 A great collection.

-### 3. Chicago Architecture River Tour: <br/>
+#### 3. Chicago Architecture River Tour: <br/>
 This is advertised all over the city.
-A ticket costs ~$35 and you go on a large boat that will take you on a guided tour throughout the river and talk about some of the history of Chicago and its beautiful architecture. <br/><br/>
+A ticket costs ~$35 and you go on a large boat that will take you on a guided tour throughout the river and talk about some of the history of Chicago and its beautiful architecture.

 Although the price seems hefty, it's a great thing to try at least once (hell, I've gone twice and loved it both times).
 I would definitely recommend trying this in the warmer seasons because it can get unbearably cold outside on the boat deck.

-#### 4. Willis Tower / Sears Tower: <br />
+#### 4. Willis Tower / Sears Tower:
 This was at one point the tallest building in the USA and houses the infamous glass cube.
 You've probably seen a bunch of your friends Instagram this.
 If you're afraid of heights, it might not be the best idea.
 However, it definitely makes for a cool sight and is worth the trip at least once.
 It does cost quite a bit of money to go up.